justinyleong/Arduboat-Tutorial/README.md

 # Arduboat Tutorial

+This was created for Hacking 4 Oceans @ UCSD - 2022

 Created by Justin Leong

 After two weeks and four days of solders, shorts, and software struggles, we were given a different flight controller for our boat.
 This is a compilation of a single day of work the day before the final field test.
 Luckily the boat worked well until we tried to tow a buoy behind it.
 Below is a step-by-step guide to building your own autonomous boat.
 Hope this helps!